 The community longs for a lasting solution to keep wildlife in their natural habitat without crossing over to their farms.
 They are certain this would promote sustainable peace.
 “We appreciate that it’s hard to achieve but we can only hope that more robust or collective measures will be deployed one day for the benefit of both us and our wild friends” says Serutokye Stephen a community member.

 Irrespective of all these challenges, the community still believes in conservation of wildlife and its natural habitat.
-According to the members of Gitenderi environment project, the financial support and sensitization from conservation institutions like IGCP and BMCT also helps in calming the affected community members.
+According to the members of Gitenderi Protect Environment group, the financial support and sensitization from conservation institutions like IGCP and BMCT also helps in calming the affected community members.
 For example, the community group received about two million Uganda shillings from BMCT.
-With this money the group was able to plant irish potatoes on one of the lands acquired away from the park boundary.
-Fourteen sacks of irish potatoes were harvested, sold and the profits were shared and also re-invested in their savings and credit scheme.
+With this money the group was able to plant Irish potatoes on one of the lands acquired away from the park boundary.
+Fourteen sacks of Irish potatoes were harvested, sold and the profits were shared and also re-invested in their savings and credit scheme.

 The case of Gitenderi community is a demonstration that with adequate community sensitization about the importance of conservation, collaboration with conservation stakeholders and provision of practical measures to conservation challenges, harmonious living between park adjacent communities and the protected areas can be achieved.

-Gitenderi environment project group is one of the several park adjacent community-based groups in the Virunga landscape supported by IGCP through its Sida funded – Leading the change project.
+Gitenderi Protect Environment group is one of the several park adjacent community-based groups in the Virunga landscape supported by IGCP through its Sida funded – Leading the Change Project.
 The project aims at empowering park adjacent communities with knowledge and skills that can enable them to be instruments of their own development and also be able to influence polices and decisions in natural resource management in their communities.